 Ms. Gorjanc currently serves as an independent director for various public companies, including as a member of the board of directors of Juniper Networks since May 2019, a leader in secure AI driven networks, where she serves on the audit committee and as lead director.
 In October 2024, Ms. Gorjanc joined the board of directors of Polestar, an electric performance car brand, where she serves as the chair of the audit committee.
 Ms. Gorjanc also served on the board of directors of Invitae, Inc., a genetic testing and services company, from 2015 to August 2024, where she served as a chairman of the audit committee as well as a member of the compensation committee.
 Ms. Gorjanc briefly served as the Interim Chief Executive Officer of Invitae, Inc. from July until August 2023.
-Following her time as Interim Chief Financial Officer, Invitae, Inc., a biotechnology company, and from April 2023 until July 2024.
-From March 2021 to October 2022, Ms. Gorjanc also served on the board of directors of Zymergen, Inc., a biotechnology company, and from April 2023 until July 2024.
-From March 2021 to October 2022, Ms. Gorjanc also served digital manufacturing platform.
+Following her time as Interim Chief Financial Officer, Invitae, Inc. entered into Chapter 11 of the Bankruptcy Code in February 2024.
+From March 2021 to October 2022, Ms. Gorjanc also served on the board of directors of Zymergen, Inc., a biotechnology company, and from April 2023 until July 2024, on the board of directors of Shapeway Holdings, Inc., a publicly-traded digital manufacturing platform.
 Ms. Gorjanc served as the Chief Financial Officer of Arlo Technologies, Inc., an intelligent cloud infrastructure and mobile app platform company, from August 2018 to June 2020.
 She previously served as the Chief Financial Officer of NETGEAR, Inc., a provider of networking products and services from January 2008 to August 2018, where she also served as Chief Accounting Officer from December 2006 to January 2008 and Vice President, Finance from November 2005 through December 2006.
 Ms. Gorjanc has also received her director certification from the NACD (National Association of Corporate Directors).